rlape2/rlape2/README.md

 ![](https://img.shields.io/github/followers/rlape2?style=social)
 [![](https://img.shields.io/badge/Robby's-LinkedIn-blue)](https://www.linkedin.com/in/robby-lape/)

-### Hi there.
-My name is Robby and I am a Geography student at the University of Tennessee 📙
+### Hi there 👋 My name is Robby and I am a Geography student at the University of Tennessee 📙

 ### Skills 🧰
 * ArcGIS